Qmail: Innovations

+qmail also introduces the Quick Mail Transport Protocol (QMTP), an e-mail transmission protocol that is designed to have better performance than Simple Mail Transfer Protocol (SMTP), the de facto standard; and Quick Mail Queuing Protocol (QMQP), a network protocol designed to share e-mail queues between several hosts.

 Modularity

 qmail is nearly a completely modular system in which each major function is separated from the other major functions.
 It is easy to replace any part of the qmail system with a different module as long as the new module retains the same interface as the original.

 Controversy

 Security reward and Georgi Guninski's vulnerability

-In 1997, Bernstein offered a US$500 reward for the first person to publish a verifiable security hole in the latest version of the software.
+In 1997, Bernstein offered a US$500 reward for the first person to publish a verifiable security hole in the latest software version.

 In 2005, security researcher Georgi Guninski found an integer overflow in qmail.
 On 64-bit platforms, in default configurations with sufficient virtual memory, the delivery of huge amounts of data to certain qmail components may allow remote code execution.
 Bernstein disputes that this is a practical attack, arguing that no real-world deployment of qmail would be susceptible.
 Configuration of resource limits for qmail components mitigates the vulnerability.

 On November 1, 2007, Bernstein raised the reward to US$1000.
 At a slide presentation the following day, Bernstein stated that there were 4 "known bugs" in the ten-year-old qmail-1.03, none of which were "security holes".
 He characterized the bug found by Guninski as a "potential overflow of an unchecked counter".
 "Fortunately, counter growth was limited by memory and thus by configuration, but this was pure luck."

 On May 19, 2020, a working exploit for Guninski's vulnerability was published by Qualys but exploit authors' state they were denied the reward because it contains additional environmental restrictions.